micah-e-cole/resume_llm_app/README.md

 5. Install Ollama (you will need to install according to your device(s) own requirements and bear in mind that not all GPUs are compatible with Ollama currently):
 - Download from https://ollama.ai/download
-- Run `ollama serve` in one terminal window

 ---

-### Other Helpful Information
+## Other Helpful Information
-For more information on how to change elements of this for your own use(s), head over to the [FAQs page](FAQs.md).
+For more information on how to change elements of this for your own use(s), head over to the [Configuration page](configuring_model.md).

 ## Prepare your resume + focus areas